Is digital signage in schools worth the investment?

 Why do we need digital signage?
 Isn’t traditional signage enough?

 With the advent of newer technologies, engagement with a viewer has completely revolutionised.
-Studies show that traditional methods (such as a chart paper announcement for an upcoming school debate) does not seem to resonate with students as much – leaving efforts in building a school community go to waste.
+Studies show that traditional methods (such as a chart paper announcement for an upcoming school debate) do not seem to resonate with students as much – leaving efforts in building a school community go to waste.

 What are the advantages of digital signage in schools?